* § 466-a. Volunteer firefighters and volunteer ambulance workers. 1.

 hearing, adopts a local law, ordinance or resolution providing therefor.

-statutes by an enrolled member of an incorporated volunteer fire
+surviving spouse of a enrolled member of an incorporated volunteer fire

-company, fire department, or incorporated voluntary ambulance service,
+company, fire department, or incorporated voluntary ambulance service

-killed in the line of duty; provided, however, that:
+provided, however, that:

 jurisdiction for the incorporated volunteer fire company, fire

-service who was killed in the line of duty; and
+was killed in the line of duty; and

 (b) such deceased volunteer had been an enrolled member for at least